 Many US, Canadian and European hospitality businesses are often reluctant to invest extra time and money into training employees with no guarantee that they will stay for a significant length of time.
 Business owners and managers often suffer from ‘short-term tunnel vision’ – they fail to see the long-term value of training staff and don’t foresee that they will recoup the original investment.
 Ironically, it’s often businesses’ lack of investment into skills and prospect development that prevents employees from developing a strong and lasting relationship with the companies vision, brand and management style.
 This article will explore the origins of high turnover rates in the hospitality industry, ways in which companies can solve their high employee turnover rate problems, and how installing an effective digital food safety platform like iMonitor’s can your food/drink company save money over time.

-LEO, a business strategy based company, recommends a first 100-day programme that is designed to allow businesses to save capital in the long-run through reduced staff turnover; allow new employees to integrate faster within the organisation, and reducing time spent in formal training.
-Employees need to be taken on a particular learning architecture to enable them to transition quickly, effectively and happily into an organisation.
-This can be done through mobile/laptop led induction programmes that deliver key media, messages, knowledge and learning through a branded application.
+LEO, a business strategy based company, recommends a first 100-day program that is designed to allow businesses to save capital in the long-run through reduced staff turnover; allow new employees to integrate faster within the organization, and reducing time spent in formal training.
+Employees need to be taken on a particular learning architecture to enable them to transition quickly, effectively and happily into an organization.
+This can be done through mobile/laptop led induction programs that deliver key media, messages, knowledge and learning through a branded application.
 This can be integrated with other company systems that incorporate data analysis into these techniques for long-term optimization.

 96% of new starters learn what they need to do to be efficient in their jobs through team collaboration and 88% through general conversations with colleagues.
 This shows the importance of social interaction for learning, and the importance of having a work environment that is based on trust, fairness, compassion and understanding.
 Leo recommends casual interactive face to face workshops with new and existing employees that help to foster team spirit, information sharing, and to explore upcoming challenges and long-term goals.